During Brazil Week 2013, Vanderbilt students and professors participated on the Panel: “Vem Pra Rua! Understanding the Recent Protests in Brazil”.

 - Watch video of the event.
 March 30, 2012

-This seminar introduces students to Maya culture from ancient to modern times.
+This seminar, taught by Mareike Sattler and Avery Dickins de Giron in Spring 2012, introduced students to Maya culture from ancient to modern times.
 Maya people and culture have been featured prominently in popular culture over the last few years, and especially now, as the media have played up ancient Maya prophecies that supposedly predict an apocalyptic end of the world in December 2012.
 What exactly did the Ancient Maya say about this event?
 How do modern Maya live today? .

 - Watch video of Mareike Sattler, senior lecturer, Anthropology Department, and Avery Dickins de Girón, assistant director of the Center for Latin American Studies, speaking at the Osher Lifelong Learning class, “Apocalypse Now?
 Modern Maya and Ancient Prophecies”.
 March 15, 2012

-The Center for Latin American Studies brought Professor María Elisa Velázquez Gutiérrez to campus as a visiting resource professor from February 1st until February 5th, 2012.
+The Center for Latin American Studies brought Professor María Elisa Velázquez Gutiérrez to campus as a visiting resource professor in the spring of 2012.
 Professor Velázquez gave a talk entitled “Africans and Afrodescendant women in Mexico City during Colonial Times: Social Relationships and Cultural Reproduction” for the Black Atlantic History Seminar.
 To read more about the work of Professor Velázquez please click here.

 - Watch video of María Elisa Velásquez lecture: “Africans and Afrodescendant women in Mexico City during Colonial times: Social Relationships and Cultural Reproduction.”
 February 2, 2012

-On October 12, 2011, Afro-Cuban artist María Magdalena Campos-Pons participated in a discussion entitled “Exile, Memory and Identity: A Conversation on Race in Cuba.”
+In October 2011, CLAS Visiting Resource Professor Afro-Cuban artist María Magdalena Campos-Pons participated in a discussion entitled “Exile, Memory and Identity: A Conversation on Race in Cuba.”
 This conversation included panelists Jane Landers of the Department of History, Vivien Fryd of the Department of the History of Art, and William Luis of the Department of Spanish and Portuguese.
-The event was followed by a reception at the Vanderbilt University Fine Arts Gallery for the opening of Campos-Pons’ exhibit MAMA/RECIPROCAL ENERGY, which will run from October 12th through December 8th.

 Gustavo Gutiérrez, author of A Theology of Liberation: History, Politics, Salvation and other ground-breaking works on issues of spirituality and Latin American history, spoke on the Vanderbilt University campus November 8, 2010.
-Gutiérrez’s address, “Liberation Theology: 40 Years Later,” was sponsored by the Center for Latin American Studies, which is hosting a series of events this year to examine the impact of liberation theology on Latin American society and politics.
+Gutiérrez’s address, “Liberation Theology: 40 Years Later,” was sponsored by the Center for Latin American Studies, which jhosted a series of events in 2010-11 to examine the impact of liberation theology on Latin American society and politics.

 The Guatemalan ambassador to the United States, Francisco Villagrán de León, spoke at the First Amendment Center on the subject of “Challenges to Development in Guatemala.”
 Villagrán de León is a career diplomat with more than 25 years in the Guatemalan foreign service.
 The lecture was the keynote address of the workshop on integrating new models of health care delivery and economic development based on lessons learned from Guatemala through collaborative projects among CLAS, the Shalom Foundation, and the Vanderbilt Institute for Global Health.